Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 Many sites utilize a Google Sitelinks search box, which looks like a search bar but actually returns Google site search results.
 Since search results are returned in the format of a standard Google SERP, the effect is jarring and diminishes the user experience.

-By contrast, a site-specific search bar like Lemonade’s keeps the user’s experience contained to the site and gives the site an opportunity to show off some slick dev elements that emphasize the quality of the site and, by extension, the quality of the brand.
+By contrast, a site-specific search bar like Lemonade’s keeps the user’s experience contained to the site and allows the site to show off some slick dev elements that emphasize the quality of the site and, by extension, the quality of the brand.

 A screenshot of the footer menu on the Lemonade blog.